Yamaha FG730S Solid Top Acoustic Guitar Review

-Outside of the many gorgeous colors, there are several key features that make Yamaha’s FG730S tick.
-The solid top is made of spruce, and the rosewood material lining the back and sides create a full, resonate sound.
-The finger board and bridge piece are also constructed from rosewood.
+Outside of the many gorgeous colors, several key features make Yamaha’s FG730S tick.
+The solid top is spruce, and the rosewood lining the back and sides create a full, resonant sound.
+The fingerboard and bridge piece is also constructed from rosewood.
 The neck itself is solidly put together.
 It’s just comfortable enough in hand without sacrificing the sound.
 More wood always means better sound, so the thinner the neck and body, the less impressive your guitar will sound.
-The FG730S was designed with a traditional slant that favors sound while still remaining as playable as possible.
+The FG730S was designed with a traditional slant that favors sound while remaining as playable as possible.

 Of course, the pricing also works to make the FG730S even more appealing.
 Yamaha’s suggested price for the model is perfectly fair, sitting at just under $500.
-However, it can often be found for over $200 less on the online market.
+However, it can often be found for over $200 online.

 Approaching The Yamaha FG730S Review

 No matter how nice a guitar looks or how impressive its specs and price may be, it ultimately all comes down to how it feels to play.
-I’ve been a guitarist for over 15 years now, and at this point I definitely know what I like.
-There are certain things I look for as far as the overall balance of sound and feel.
-Try as I might to convince myself otherwise, the looks also factor in to some extent.
+I’ve been a guitarist for over 15 years, and I know what I like.
+There are certain things I look for regarding the overall balance of sound and feel.
+Try as I might convince myself otherwise, the looks also factor in to some extent.

 I’ve had quite a few different acoustic models in my hands over the years, so there’s no way to impress me with just anything.
-I want only the best out of my instruments, and it’s my hope to make sure you’re able to find something that’s perfect for you as well.
-With careful consideration, I’ve given the FG730S a thorough test drive, and I’m confident that I have a fairly clear picture of whether it’s worth a purchase.
+I want only the best out of my instruments, and I hope to make sure you’re able to find something perfect for you as well.
+With careful consideration, I’ve given the FG730S a thorough test drive, and I’m confident that I have a relatively clear picture of whether it’s worth a purchase.

 Getting In Depth: The Pros of Yamaha FG730S